bitcoin-s/bitcoin-s/docs/oracle/oracle-election-example.md

 1. The label for the event
    we will use `2020-us-election`
-2. the maturation time for the event in seconds since the epoch.
+2. the maturation time for the event in ISO 8061 format For our example we will use `"2021-01-20T00:00:00Z"`
-   For our example we will use `20210120` (Jan 1, 2021) You will need to adjust this for your local testing.
-You can use [this](https://www.epochconverter.com/seconds-days-since-y0) tool to calculate one
 3. The outcomes, which we listed above "Republican_win,Democrat_win,other"

 With all of this information, we can create the event with `bitcoin-s-cli`!

 ```
-./bitcoin-s-cli createenumevent 2020-us-election 20210120 "Republican_win,Democrat_win,other"
+./bitcoin-s-cli createenumevent 2020-us-election "2021-01-20T00:00:00Z" "Republican_win,Democrat_win,other"
 fdd824c3988fabec9820690f366271c9ceac00fbec1412075f9b319bb0db1f86460519dd9c61478949f2c00c35aeb8e53a1507616072cb802891e2c189a9fa65a0493de5d3b04a6d7b90c9c43c09ebe5250d583e1c3fc423219b26f6a02ec394a130000afdd8225f0001ae3e30df5a203ad10ee89a909df0c8ccea4836e94e0a5d34c3cdab758fcaee1460189600fdd8062400030e52657075626c6963616e5f77696e0c44656d6f637261745f77696e056f7468657210323032302d75732d656c656374696f6e
 ```

 Yay!
 The hex string returned is an oracle announcement.
-You can submit this on a tool like the [suredbits oracle explorer](https://oracle.suredbits.com) so others can find your oracle.
+You can submit this on a tool like the [Suredbits oracle explorer](https://oracle.suredbits.com) so others can find your oracle.

 If you are building infrastructure to automatically sign events, it is important to store two things

 1. The oracle announcement above (`fdd824c...`)
-2. The timestamp that the event matures at (`1612224000`)
+2. The timestamp that the event matures at (`"2021-01-20T00:00:00Z"`)

 Now you can schedule jobs to sign the event when the maturation time passes.